 The standard schedule for using full-dose temodar is days 1-5 out of every 28-day cycle.
-The recent large Swiss study described above also added daily temodar during radiation but at a lower dosage, followed by the standard five-day schedule after radiation was completed.
-A persuasive rationale for why the standard schedule was selected has never been provided and it has become increasingly questionable whether the standard schedule is in fact optimal.
-One of the earliest small clinical studies with temodar used a daily schedule with lower doses (19), and produced clinical outcomes seemingly better than those obtained with the standard schedule.
+The recent large Swiss study described above also added daily temodar during radiation at a lower dosage, followed by the standard five-day schedule after radiation was completed.
+But there has never been a persuasive rationale for why this standard schedule should be preferred over various alternatives, and it has become increasingly questionable whether the standard schedule is in fact optimal.
+One of the earliest small clinical studies with temodar used a daily schedule with lower doses (22), and produced clinical outcomes seemingly better than those obtained with the standard schedule, although based on a small number of patients.